luka-utvic/lukautvic.me/SETUP-GUIDE.md

 - `.com` is classic and professional (.me is the only free option, should be just fine for what we are doing)
 - Keep it short and memorable

-### Step 1.2: Purchase Your Domain
+### Step 1.2: Purchase/Claim Your Domain

-1. Find your domain in the search results
+1. Choose your desired domain in the search results
 2. Click "Add to Cart" next to your chosen domain
 3. Review your cart (you can usually skip the extras like WhoisGuard for now)
 4. Click "Confirm Order"